minkyungchae/UHS_in_a_depleted_gas_reservoir/README.md

 This repository contains the simulation input files used in the study:

-#### Title: Quantifying Operational Controls on Hydrogen Recovery Factor in Depleted Gas Reservoir for Underground Hydrogen Storage
+#### Title: Impacts of Operational Controls on Hydrogen Recovery Factor in Depleted Gas Reservoir for Underground Hydrogen Storage
 #### Authors: Minkyung Chae, Tea-woo Kim, Suryeom Jo, Hung Vo Thanh, and Baehyun Min
 #### DOI:

 #### Software
-- Simulator: CMG-GEM 2924.10
+- Simulator: CMG-GEM 2024.10
 - EOS: Peng-Robinson Equation of State

 #### Repository Contents